kundajelab/ProCapNet/README.md

 **2. I want to know how you processed the model training data.**

-PRO-cap data itself was processed from BAMs to bigWigs by this script: `src/1_process_data/1.0_process_bams.sh`.
+PRO-cap data itself was processed from BAMs to bigWigs using this script: `src/1_process_data/1.0_process_bams.sh`.

 Model training used both PRO-cap peaks ("positive" examples) and DNase peaks not overlapping PRO-cap peaks ("negative" examples).
 These two sets of loci were processed using the scripts `src/1_process_data/1.1_process_peaks.sh` and `src/1_process_data/1.2_process_dnase_peaks.sh`, respectively.
 The second script relies on outputs from the first.